FeatureBaseDB/www/content/blog/writing-a-client-library.md

 disable_overlay = false
 +++

-In this post, we are going to get an insight into Pilosa client libraries by writing one in Lua.
+In this post, we will cover creating a Pilosa client library by going through the steps of writing one in Lua.

 <!--more-->